gary-harlow/HESXRD-Analysis-Toolkit/docs/source/tutorial.rst

 We are going to create a projection of the selected slice on the Qx/Qy plane.
 Make sure there is sensible number chosen for the Qx and Qy gridsize (under Data Processing), 800 is a good number to start with.

-Then Press: View -> Binned Projection (or ctrl+3)
+Then Press: View -> Binned Projection [Ctrl+3]

 Binned Projection
 ````````````````
-The view you get should now look something like the screenshot below:
+After some processing the view you get should now look something like the screenshot below (note you may need to adjust the color scale):

 .. image:: ./images/tutorial2.png

-This is probably a little distored since we have no idea about the sample orientation at this point, it's made harder to tell if the orientation is correct as we are using Q units.
+In this example its a little harder to tell if the orientation is correct as we are using Q units.
 Therefore, we would like to plot this in-plane view in reciprocal lattice units (RLU) to see where the rods fall.
 For a hexagonal unit cell such as Au(111) we can can use the plotting.py interface.

-First you need to find where you installed the xrayhat package and located the file plotting.py.
+First you need to find where you installed the xrayhat package and locate the file 'plotting.py'.
 If you created a new enviroment on linux it will be somewhere like:

 ``<path to enviroment>/lib/python3.8/site-packages>/xrayhat/``